 As a student at NYU, I can say that my university trails the Borough of Manhattan Community College and Drexel in its sustainability efforts, but the administration is working to match them.
 Clubs directly tied to sustainability, such as ECOReps and DiVest, promote energy sustainability not only through programming for students, but to other organizations and management in the institution.

-A few weeks ago, members of the ECOReps who live in residence halls promoted installing the NYUGReen app, which allows people to record or log themselves acting with sustainable interests, whether that’s bringing reusable silverware, using local transportation or even taking the stairs to other floors in the dorm.
+A few weeks ago, members of the ECOReps who live in residence halls promoted installing the NYUGReen app, which allows people to record or log themselves acting with sustainable interests, whether that’s bringing reusable silverware, using the best solar yard lights, using local transportation or even taking the stairs to other floors in the dorm.

 Using the app, the residence halls hosted a friendly competition to see who could log as many sustainable activities as possible, with the reward being an ice cream truck for the whole day.
 Using the app allowed students to see the impact of their actions on water and carbon dioxide consumption.